 8. Dave Clark – Dave Clark Five

 Just listen to the DC 5 do the classic Maurice Williams tune, “Stay,” and you will hear the masonry of Dave Clark.
-Known for a 4-beat riff on both his tight sounding snare and floor tom-tom at that same time, his 60’s influence has been noted by greats Max Weinberg, Jim Keltner, and Peter Criss.
-As this was Clark’s band, he produced all of their records (and wrote the original songs), and we can hear his drums featured up in the mix at various points (i.e. “Bits and Pieces”) ……perhaps the first time in history a bricklayer was veering off into progressive land.
+Known for a 4-beat riff on both his tight-sounding snare and floor tom-tom, his influence has been noted by greats Max Weinberg, Jim Keltner, and Peter Criss.
+As this was Clark’s band, he produced all of their records (and wrote the original songs), and we can hear his drums featured up in the mix at various points (i.e. “Bits and Pieces”) ……perhaps the first time in history a bricklayer was veering off into Progressive Land.

 7. Martin Chambers – The Pretenders

 As soon as radio listeners of the early 80’s heard Chambers’ distinctive 6-bar drum solo opening, they knew the Pretenders’ “Middle of the Road” was coming.
-The admitted “glue” of the band, this wouldn’t be the first time his playing took a leadership role of knitting a song together, as witnessed in his drumming on “Message of Love.”
+The admitted “glue” of the band, this wouldn’t be the first time that his playing took a leadership role of knitting a song together, as witnessed in his drumming on “Message of Love.”
 For this tune, writer Chrissie Hynde handed him just two chords for the song’s verse sequence.
-The whole song would fall apart if not for Chambers’ construction-site start/stop beat making those two chords feel like four.
-Now in his 40th year, his playing continues to be exceptional on the Pretenders 2020’s Hate for Sale album.
+The whole song would fall apart if not for Chambers’ construction-site start/stop beat, making those two chords feel like four.
+Now in his 40th year with the band, his playing continues to be exceptional on the Pretenders 2020’s Hate for Sale album.

 6. Bun E. Carlos – Cheap Trick

 For such a loud and ballsy band, Carlos (birth name Brad Carlson) is the perfect subtle foundation for guitarist Rick Nielsen and bassist Tom Petersson to play off.
-A quintessential bricklayer, his playing is designed to never be in the way, but always there.
+A quintessential bricklayer, his playing is designed to never be in the way, but always be there.
 The ambidextrous Carlos has said his personal growth as a drummer started when he listened to tapes of himself and came to realize he was “interfering” in the band’s performance.
-The best example of his ‘holding back’ while clobbering the beat can be heard on “Auf Wiedersehen” from their Heaven Tonight album.
+The best example of his “holding back” while still clobbering the beat can be heard on “Auf Wiedersehen” from their Heaven Tonight album.